afarhan/bitx40/README.md

  [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PTAMBM6QT8LP8)

 ## Revision record

+1.29
+- Added Roger Beep function (NASA style "Quindar Tone" as used in Apollo missions)

 1.28.1
 - Fixed a bug that the PTTsense mod was not reliably detected on some radios.
 As a result, CW operation was disabled even when the mod was installed (tks Gary K4VIG and Joe IZ0WIT)